 We respect the concept of ‘free will’ as a God given gift to all of humanity, and we respect the right of people to make their own choices and decisions about all manner of things (even if we might disagree with them).

-That does not however preclude a continuing dialogue or ministry as we work towards a true understanding of what is right and good in God's eyes.
-It would take an unbelievable kind of arrogance to say we (or you or anyone else) had all the answers.
+That does not however preclude a continuing dialogue as we work towards a true understanding of what is right and good in God's eyes.
+It would take an unbelievable kind of arrogance to say we (or you, or anyone else,) had all the answers.

-So, we respect your choices and viewpoints - and hope in return that you respect ours, even if there is no common ground.
+So, we respect your choices and viewpoints, and hope in return that you respect ours, even if there is no common ground.